Addis Ababa, Ethiopia

-- 80% of housing is classified as informal
+- 80% of housing is classified as informal.

-- Over a third of the total solid waste in the city is not collected and is often dumped in open spaces and rivers
+- Over a third of the total solid waste in the city is not collected and is often dumped in open spaces and rivers.

-- Discharge into rivers by industry is a critical issue
+- Discharge into rivers by industry is a critical issue.

-- Access to rivers is limited due to residential settlements occupying riversides
+- Access to rivers is limited due to residential settlements occupying riversides.

-- Natural areas
+- Percentage of natural areas